Yes, you're invited. Here's what to expect and why you should go.

 Check with each nation to find out details.
 Often, the most specific information will be on Facebook pages.

 Below is a guide to some of the larger powwows.
-Since many of the participants travel from a long distance, holiday weekends are a favorite time.
+Since many of the participants travel from a long distance, holiday weekends are a favorite time to hold a powwow.

 For more about the Upper Sioux Community wacipi (pronounced wah-CHEE-pee) in Minnesota, see Dancing on the Yellow Medicine.